on Orders $99+

 In terms of convenience, the ultra-lower power design uses type C charging (and can charge while in use!) and can connect to PC for data logging and a larger interface.

-Many cheap or general use multimeters don’t offer the range users need to accurately measure prototypes or low-voltage electronics.
+Many cheap or general-use multimeters don’t offer the range users need to accurately measure prototypes or low-voltage electronics.
 While car mechanics or electricians benefit from CAT III multimeters measuring upwards of 1000 volts or 10 amps, the average electronics hobbyists are much better off using multimeters that provide exceptionally low measurement ranges.

 For this reason, the Pro’s Kit 3 ½ digit digital LCR multimeter is ideal for those tinkering or prototyping electronics—you’ll even see popular electronics YouTubers like ElectroBoom using this multimeter in his videos!